HypeCheck

 "help you fall asleep and stay asleep" Supported

-"encourages relaxation so you can drift off" Partial
+"encourage relaxation so you can drift off" Supported

 "promote a healthy sleep cycle" Supported

-Melatonin regulates circadian rhythm; claim is appropriately modest.
+Melatonin regulates circadian rhythm; clinical evidence supports this claim at 3mg.

 Ingredients